What Are Level 4 Body Armor Plates? A Comprehensive Guide

 Protection Level

-- Level 3 plates are designed to protect against rifle rounds such as the 5.56mm NATO and 7.62mm NATO rounds.
+- Level 3 plates are designed to protect against rifle rounds, such as 5.56mm NATO and 7.62mm NATO.
 While they can withstand high-velocity rounds, they do not provide the same protection against armor-piercing ammunition as Level 4 plates.

 - Level 4 plates offer superior protection against armor-piercing rounds like the .30-06 AP, designed to penetrate armor.